thoughtbot/shoulda-matchers/README.md

 ### Availability of RSpec matchers in example groups

-If you're using RSpec, then you're probably familiar with the concept of example
+#### Rails projects

-groups: these are different kinds of test cases, and each of them has special behavior around them.
-As alluded to [above](#usage), this gem works in a similar way, and there are matchers that are only available in certain types of example
+If you're using RSpec, then you're probably familiar with the concept of example groups.
+Example groups can be assigned tags order to assign different behavior to different kinds of example groups.
+This comes into play especially when using `rspec-rails`, where, for instance, controller example groups, tagged with `type: :controller`, are written differently than request example groups, tagged with `type: :request`.
+This difference in writing style arises because `rspec-rails` mixes different behavior and methods into controller example groups vs. request example groups.

-groups:
+Relying on this behavior, Shoulda Matchers automatically makes certain matchers available in certain kinds of example groups:

 * ActiveRecord and ActiveModel matchers are available only in model example groups, i.e., those tagged with `type: :model` or in files located under